-7. When an Executive Committee is in place, the shareholding structure of the different director categories is similar to that of the Board of Directors itself and the Board's secretary shall also serve as the secretary of this Committee.
-Compliant \square Partially compliant X Explain \square Not applicable \square The secretary of the Executive Committee is the same as the secretary to the Board.
+37. When an Executive Committee is in place, the shareholding structure of the different director categories is similar to that of the Board of Directors itself and the Board's secretary shall also serve as the secretary of this Committee.

+Compliant □ Partially compliant X Explain □ Not applicable □

+The secretary of the Executive Committee is the same as the secretary to the Board.
 However, in the composition of this committee, there are no independent directors, whereas there are three such directors on the Board.

 All decisions taken by the Executive Committee are reported to the Board.

 On this Committee, independent directors may request as many clarifications or comments as they deem appropriate.

 Given the continuous control that the Board exercises over the Executive Committee, it has not been considered necessary to include independent directors on this Committee.

 38. The Board of Directors is always aware of the matters discussed and the decisions taken by the Executive Committee and that all the members of the Board of Directors receive a copy of the minutes of the Executive Committee meetings.

-Compliant X Partially compliant □ Explain □ Not applicable □ 39.
-Members of the Audit Committee, and especially its Chairman, are appointed taking into account their knowledge and experience in accounting, auditing or risk management matters, and that the majority of its members are independent directors.
-Compliant X Partially compliant \square Explain \square 40.
+Compliant X Partially compliant □ Explain □ Not applicable □

+- 39. Members of the Audit Committee, and especially its Chairman, are appointed taking into account their knowledge and experience in accounting, auditing or risk management matters, and that the majority of its members are independent directors. - Compliant X Partially compliant $\Box$ Explain $\Box$ - 40.
 Under the supervision of the Audit Committee, there is a unit that assumes the internal audit function ensuring the proper functioning of the information and internal control systems, which functionally reports to the non-executive Chairman of the Board or the Audit Committee.

-Compliant X Partially compliant □ Explain □ 41.
-The person in charge of the unit responsible for the Internal Audit function submits the corresponding annual work plan to the Audit Committee, reports directly on incidents that occur in its development and submits an activity report at the end of each year.
-Compliant X Partially compliant □ Explain □ Not applicable □ 42.
-In addition to those provided by law, the Audit Committee assumes responsibility for the following functions: 1.
-In relation to information and internal control systems: a) Supervise the preparation process and the integrity of the financial information related to the Company and, where appropriate, to its Group, reviewing compliance with regulatory requirements, the adequate definition of the consolidation perimeter and the correct application of accounting criteria.
+41. The person in charge of the unit responsible for the Internal Audit function submits the corresponding annual work plan to the Audit Committee, reports directly on incidents that occur in its development and submits an activity report at the end of each year.

+Compliant X Partially compliant □ Explain □ Not applicable □

+- 42. In addition to those provided by law, the Audit Committee assumes responsibility for the following functions: - 1.
+In relation to information and internal control systems: - a) Supervise the preparation process and the integrity of the financial information related to the Company and, where appropriate, to its Group, reviewing compliance with regulatory requirements, the adequate definition of the consolidation perimeter and the correct application of accounting criteria.
-- b) Ensure the independence of the Internal Audit function; propose the selection, appointment, re-election and removal of the head of the Internal Audit service, as well as the budget of this service; approve its orientation and work plans, making sure that its activity is mainly focused on the relevant risks of the company; receive periodic information about its activities; and verify that Senior Management takes into account the conclusions and recommendations in its reports. - c) Establish and supervise a mechanism that allows employees to communicate, in a confidential manner and, if possible and deemed appropriate, anonymously, any potentially significant irregularities, especially financial and accounting irregularities, that they identify at the company.

-2. In relation to the external auditor:

-Compliant